shinobi5/skeletor/README.md

 ## State

 View Beedle's [official documentation](https://beedle.hankchizljaw.io/) for how to use this tiny library to manage application state.
+[Redux](https://github.com/reduxjs/redux) is another option (although heavier and more complex) for managing state.